The Iver Make-up Academy based in the heart of Pinewood Studios is the leading ,industry based training school for make-up and hair artists.

 Q. How are you helping to support your students once they have graduated?

 Christine: The agency gives all current and graduate students the chance to receive work opportunities.
-This service is free to all Iver Academy students and graduates of Greasepaint make-up school.
-Is is provided for as long as they need it.
+This service is free to all Iver Make-up Academy students and graduates of Greasepaint make-up school.
+It is provided for as long as they need it.

-Liz: As well as the support of our agency team, our tutors always endeavour to recommend students on as many productions as they can to give them even more work experience.
+Liz: As well as the support of our agency team, our tutors always recommend students on as many productions as they can to give them even more work experience.
 Our track record at Greasepaint Make-up school can testify to this.
-Students we have taught have recently worked on productions such as Pan, Malificent, Age of Ultron, Mr Selfridge and Beauty and The Beast to name but a few.
+Students we have taught have recently worked on productions such as Mary Poppins, Star Wars, Stan and Ollie, Harlots, Will, Darkest Hour, Entebbe, Murder on the Orient Express and Beauty and The Beast to name but a few.
 We see the academy as a permanent support system for our students, so even after they have graduated, they are free to return and ask advice from their tutors, or to get help practising techniques that they may need to brush up on for forthcoming work.